 Akina’s repertoire includes standard classical repertoire to rarely heard works that deserve attention to the wider audience.
 In 2015, she and her colleagues founded Kaleidoscope MusArt, inc., a non-profit organization to present and promote classical music and pursues a valuable place of classical music in modern society, especially in Miami metropolitan area.
 She regularly performs in their concert series, besides continuing to serve as a member of the artistic executive director as well as a treasurer.

 Akina also cherishes teaching music, especially piano but not limited to, to students of all ages and all levels.
 With her D.M.A. degree, she studied and obtained her cognate in Piano Pedagogy, and has presented masterclasses; and adjudicated piano auditions and competitions, and served as a member of the piano faculty in several music institutions and festivals in the U.S, including the University of Miami’s Frost School of Music Preparatory Program (Coral Gables, FL), New Mozart School of Music (Palo Alto, CA), and the Frost Young Musicians Camp (Coral Gables, FL).
-In August 2017, she moved to Albany, New York, where she holds a private studio as well as teaches adult piano class and private lessons at The Music Studio (Albany, NY) as well as at her private studio.
+Currently, she is on the faculty at the College of Saint Rose (Albany, NY) and the Rensselaer Polytechnic Institute (Troy, NY).
+She also teaches piano at The Music Studio (Albany, NY) as well as at her private studio.